Ngiri-Ngiri: Religion

 Ngiri-Ngiri is home to a diverse array of Christian denominations, sects, and other religious organizations.
 As of 2000, the PanAfrican News Agency reported that the commune hosted over 153 churches and sects.
-Prominent places of worship in Ngiri-Ngiri include the Roman Catholic parishes of Saint Pius X, founded in 1956 and part of the Saint Joseph Deanery within the Archdiocese of Kinshasa, and Sainte Agathe, established in 2003 under the same deanery.
+Prominent places of worship include the Roman Catholic parishes of Saint Pius X, founded in 1956 and part of the Saint Joseph Deanery within the Archdiocese of Kinshasa, and Sainte Agathe, established in 2003 under the same deanery.
 The commune is also home to two branches of the Kimbanguist Church: Église Kimbanguiste Niangara and Église Kimbanguiste Monkoto.
 Protestant and evangelical communities are well-represented, with institutions such as the Salvation Army (Armée du Salut), the Baptist Community of the Congo River (Communauté Baptiste du Fleuve Congo; CBFC), and the 23rd Evangelical Community of Congo (23ème Communauté Évangélique du Congo; 23ème CEC).

 The commune also features other significant congregations, including FEPACO Nzambe Malamu, Église Armée de Victoire (Mission mondiale message de vie), Centre Évangélique Pentecôte Berée of Église Évangélique Bérée, Church House of Adoration (Église Maison d'Adoration), Église Évangélique Patmos, and Grace MAG.
 There's also a mosque that serves the commune's Muslim population.

 Economy

 The commune relies on agriculture, market gardening, industry, and recreational activities.
 It is home to the Kinshasa Bread Factory (Usine de Panification de Kinshasa; UPAK), a major bread production and distribution company that serves the city.
 Additionally, it is the headquarters of the Amani Women's Football Club (Football Club Féminin Amani) and Club Bilenge.

-The Bayaka Market (Marché Bayaka), situated at the intersection of Kasa-Vubu and Assossa avenues, serves as the central trading hub of the commune, catering to its residents' needs with essential goods and services.
+The Bayaka Market (Marché Bayaka), situated at the intersection of Kasa-Vubu and Assossa avenues, serves as the central trading hub of the commune.